aurasphere/baas/README.md

 Traditionally, developers would hard-code bugs in your codebase and then use legacy tools like continuous integration, unit tests and SonarQube to find them.
 Then, they need extra time to fix them and refactor the code.

-With BAAS, developers instead rely on our external REST API to fetch bugs on-demand.
+With BaaS, developers instead rely on our external REST API to fetch bugs on-demand.
 You always have complete control of your codebase through our dashboard, where you can manage all the bugs and disable them by simply clicking on a button.

 ## API Documentation